picandocodigo/List-Category-Posts/readme.txt

 * **search** - List posts that match a search term. `[catlist search="The Cake is a lie"]`

 * **date** - Display post's date next to the title.
 Default is 'no', use date=yes to activate it.
+You can set a css class and an html tag to wrap the date in with `date_class` and `date_tag` (see HTML & CSS Customization further below).

 * **author** - Display the post's author next to the title.
 Default is 'no', use author=yes to activate it.
+You can set a css class and an html tag to wrap the author name in with `author_class` and `author_tag` (see HTML & CSS Customization further below).

 * **dateformat** - Format of the date output.
 The default format is the one you've set on your WordPress settings.
 Example: `[catlist id=42 dateformat="l F dS, Y"]` would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.